AfroFutures: Black Women and Cinematic Storytelling

 Films in this series include:

 February 4, 7pm: Mami Wata | When the harmony in a village is threatened by outside elements, two sisters must fight to save their people and restore the glory of a mermaid goddess to the land.
+Featuring a post-screening conversation with Prof. Maria E. Hamilton Abegunde (IU African American and African Diaspora Studies) on the integration of Yoruba folklore into visual culture.

 February 11, 7pm: All Dirt Roads Taste of Salt | A lyrical, decades-spanning exploration across a woman's life from award-winning poet, photographer, and filmmaker Raven Jackson.
+The film will be preceded by a recorded talk on experimental film and memory work by Maya Cade, founder, Black Film Archive.

 February 18, 7pm: Milisuthando | An invitation into a poetic, memory-driven exploration of love, intimacy, race, and belonging from a woman who grew up during apartheid but didn't know it was happening until it was over.
+Director Milisuthando Bongela will host a student workshop on filmmaking, memory, storytelling, and archives on February 20th.

 February 25, 7pm: Earth Mama | A pregnant single mother embraces her Bay Area community as she fights to reclaim her family in this singular debut feature from filmmaker Savanah Leaf.
+Featuring a post-screening conversation with Robin Robinson (IU Media School) on the role of film festivals in the cultivation and dissemination of the stories and work of Black women.

 Coming up in this series